Skip to main content

 ๅญฆ็ฟ’่€…ใฎๆดžๅฏŸ Why People Quit Anki

-From review pile overwhelm to ease hell, an analysis of user frustration.
+From review pile overwhelm to ease hell, a breakdown of the patterns โ€” and what to actually do about them.

 Feb 17, 202614 min read